The Definitive Guide to Translation Rates in 2020

 A native speaker will always have a better feel for the tone and register, for what sounds “good” in his or her language, and for what phrases may sound stilted or unnatural.
 It’s generally considered unprofessional to translate into any other language than your native language without proofreading by a native speaker.

 Of course, all of the above is simply an orientation.
 A translator can have a university degree and still produce poor translations; he can also have no formal qualification but years of experience and a great feel for language.
 However, these are useful flags to look out for when searching for a trustworthy translator.
+Also, if your project involves many language pairs and/or high volumes, you might want to consider hiring a translation agency instead.

 5. Final Considerations